 Even if it seems to be a slow process, the interest in upcycled coffee by-products from coffee processing is growing steadily.
-Besides being used for energy generation through biogas, briquettes or pellets (or loose as usual in the case of parchments), it is the food sector that is turning its eyes to these raw materials as a source for new beverages and food.
+Besides being used for energy generation through biogas, briquettes or pellets, it is the food sector that is turning its eyes to these raw materials as a source for or ingredient in new beverages and foodstuffs.
 Critical to the successful transformation of coffee by-products into food products however, is their food safety.
 The problem for coffee producers to introduce and maintain the necessary requirements is multi-layered.

 On the one hand, there are no standardised processing methods.
-Neither for Cascara, nor for mucilage, nor for pulp fruit juice, nor for anything else.
-Even for Cascara, currently the best known product, there is no published research on optimal drying or storage methods; and processing-specific HACCP (too expensive for many producers and too time-consuming in daily practice!) has only been implemented by extremely few producers.
+Neither for Cascara, nor for mucilage, nor for anything else.
+Even for Cascara, currently the best known product, there is no published research on optimal drying or storage methods; and processing-specific HACCP (too expensive for many producers and too time-consuming) has only been implemented by extremely few producers.
 GAP (Good Agricultural Practice), which is a very important step towards food safety, on the other hand, is attracting more and more attention.

-On the other hand, very few producers can cover the costs of the necessary laboratory analyses, and these are not few: nutrition facts, pesticides, heavy metal, microbiological contaminants, aflatoxins (including ochratoxin A), toxicology, allergens, maybe antioxidants (e.g. ORAC) and caffeine content.
-All this and sometimes on top of an organic, UTZ, Fair Trade, Rainforest Alliance and other certification( s).
+Very few producers can cover the costs of the necessary laboratory analyses, and these are not few: nutrition facts, pesticides, heavy metal, microbiological contaminants, aflatoxins (including ochratoxin A), toxicology, allergens, maybe antioxidants (e.g. ORAC) and caffeine content.
+All this sometimes on top of organic, UTZ, Fair Trade, Rainforest Alliance or other certifications.

 With by-products, however, the situation is completely different.
 Pulp and mucilage are highly sensitive to contamination by micro-organisms, insects can leave faeces in the pulp, aflatoxins can already be present on the unharvested coffee cherries and much more.
 Laboratory analyses that help to guarantee food safety are therefore indispensable.
 This is all new for some producers and it will certainly take some time to communicate the necessity of laboratory tests.
 A decisive factor for successful communication will be the willingness of buyers to accept the costs that are passed on to the product quantity (in order to pass them on to consumers later, of course).